isomerpages/moe-hougangpri/_mk-hougang/MK@Hougang.md

 2 programmes to Singapore Citizens and Permanent Residents.
 MK@Hougang will also have a Kindergarten Care (KCare) service that offers after school care enrolled MK children.</p>
-<p>We warmly welcome you and your child to sign up for the <strong>2024 MOE Kindergarten Open House</strong>,
-to find out why MK is the quality preschool choice and how we ignite joy of learning in our children.</p>
 <p>MK@Hougang will provide an additional 30 minutes of MTL programme and
 our operating hours will be different from other MKs.
 There will also be no KCare service in the morning.</p>